1971 thru 1976 DKR

 Bloody Mike

-He is wise in the world’s ways and will explain it all to you in blunt, simple language.
-He won’t allow you to misunderstand.”
-Once when asked by a reporter if a certain overweight lineman , a former blue-chipper, would contribute to the team.
-Campbell said “When he graduated and joins the Longhorn booster club.”
+Coach Campbell is wise in the world’s ways and explains things in blunt, straightforward language to ensure understanding.
+When a reporter asked if a certain overweight lineman, a former top recruit, would contribute to the team, Campbell replied, “When he graduates and joins the Longhorn booster club.”

 **Coach Zapalac**

-Coach Campbell “If you’ll keep going until the glass breaks, I will find you a place to play on our team.”
+Coach Campbell: “If you keep going until the glass breaks, I will find you a place on our team.”

-Coach Campbell was a great defensive mind.
-He was blunt and to the point, and his players never misunderstood his message.
-He was like a general from WWII… sort of like a skinny Patton.
-Tommy Keel, a defensive back for Coach Campbell, says, “On the practice field he’s a hard man…you can’t be friends with him.
-But his technique is effective.
-He gets a lot of effort out of us.”
+Coach Campbell was an exceptional defensive strategist.
+He was direct and straightforward, ensuring his players understood his message.
+He resembled a general from WWII—kind of like a lean Patton.
+Tommy Keel, a defensive back under Coach Campbell, noted, “On the practice field, he’s a hard man…you can’t be friends with him.
+But his techniques are effective, and he gets a lot of effort out of us.”

-Coach Campbell believed in “firm correction” of an athlete.
-He had no qualms about embarrassing a player in front of teammates for poor play.
-The players thought Campbell’s sharp tongue was funny until they received his wrath, but all knew one thing about Coach Campbell.
-As Tom Campbell said about his dad, fiery rhetoric at a player for a mistake was a good thing.
-If he quit yelling at you, he had given up on you, and you would never play.
+Coach Campbell believed in the “firm correction” of athletes.
+He had no reservations about embarrassing a player in front of their teammates for poor performance.
+Players often found Campbell’s sharp tongue amusing—at least until they found themselves on the receiving end of it.
+However, one thing was clear about Coach Campbell: fiery criticism for a mistake was a positive sign.
+As Tom Campbell remarked about his father, if he stopped yelling at you, it meant he had given up on you, and you would likely never play again.

 Coach Manley

-Coach Manley and Coach Royal were child hood friends in Hollis, Ok.
-They played high school and College ball together, and Royal was Leon Manley’s player coach in the CFL.
-Coach Manley spent time coaching at OU, Northeast Louisiana, and 20 plus years working with Coach Royal.
+Coach Manley and Coach Royal were childhood friends in Hollis, Oklahoma.
+They played high school and College ball together, and Royal was Leon Manley’s player-coach in the CFL.
+Coach Manley at OU, Northeast Louisiana, and worked with Coach Royal for 20-plus years.

 Coach Emory Bellard at the link below: